johno/pixyll/_posts/2022-09-01-sole_proprietorship_disadvantages.md

 They do not apply to Sole Proprietors, who are personally liable for any debts and lawsuits.

 A lot of entrepreneurs start out with a Sole Proprietorship.
-Then, as the business grows, they re-form them into LLCs, Partnerships, or Corporations.
+Then, as the business grows, they re-form them into LLCs, [Partnerships](https://www.businessinitiative.org/partnership/advantages/), or Corporations.

+<p><b>➤ MORE: </b> <a href="https://www.businessinitiative.org/what-does-llc-mean/"> Learn the in's and out's of LLCs.</a></p>

 It is important to know what you’re getting yourself into and what is required of you in the different business entities and depending on the state you’re operating in.

 Dissolving your Sole Proprietorship is easy because as soon as you stop operating, the business ceases to exist.
 This can be through selling your business, closing the business, or the death of the Sole Proprietor.

+Check us out on Twitter: <a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-size="large" data-via="BisInitiative" data-show-count="false">Tweet</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Liability